 – Local preference: lunch and dinner

-– Foodie guide: https://hoiandaytrip.com/hoi-an-chicken-rice
+– Foodie guide: https://hoiandaytrip.com/hoi-an-style-chicken-rice

 – Facts: